Manav47699/ROBOTICS-ai-garbage-classifier/README.md

 # july 16, day 9: Connect the python code in VSCODE with the CPP code in Arduino IDE with the help of virtual serial communication.
 AND IT WORK😎😎😎😎.
 Man sometimes I feel like a true GENIUS
 -> used this -> https://freevirtualserialports.com/ . also fuck gemini. that fool couldn't solve in 3 hrs what chatGPT did in 15 mins.

+# july 19, day 10: HACK A THON DAY.
+The software worked fine (well most of the times).
+But hardware disappointed me.
+Literally noting worked except for the servo motor.
+But we still landed 2nd runner up😁.
+Man I was hoping for the trophy, but I guess better luck next time🥱.

+### THE END  ###